aertslab/scATAC-seq_benchmark/README.md

 # scATAC-seq Benchmark
 These are all the Jupyter notebooks and scripts that were used to analyse data and generate figures for our paper "Systematic benchmarking of scATAC-seq protocols" (De Rop et al., 2023).
-With these scripts, you should be able to reproduce everything found in our manuscript.
+With these scripts, and our pipeline [ATACflow](https://github.com/aertslab/atacflow), you should be able to reproduce everything found in our manuscript.

 ## Directory structure
 Here you can find the structure of the root directory, with descriptions of each subdirectory.